Exodus 30:17-21 In the New Covenant, God washes us by the Holy Spirit so that we may rule with Him.

 “But I have this against you, that you have left your first love.
 Therefore remember from where you have fallen, and repent and do the deeds you did at first; or else I am coming to you and will remove your lampstand out of its place— unless you repent.” – Revelations 2:4-5

 1 Samuel 15 records God rejecting Saul as king two years after he was anointed because he wanted to be his own master.
-God said to Saul, “The Lord has torn the kingdom of Israel from you today and has given it to your neighbour, who is better than you.” (see 1 Samuel 15:28).
+The Prophet Samuel said to Saul, “The Lord has torn the kingdom of Israel from you today and has given it to your neighbour, who is better than you.” (see 1 Samuel 15:28).
 Subsequently, God sent Samuel to anoint David as the new king of Israel.
 And the Spirit of the Lord departed from Saul and an evil spirit terrorised him instead (see 1 Samuel 16:14).

 That said, God allows men (both good and evil) to rule for a time so that they may gather their followers.
 When Jesus came in the flesh, the sheep recognise His voice and follow Him.
 Similarly, when an evil ruler arises, the goats will hear his voice and follow Him.